dart-lang/language/working/0546-patterns/patterns-feature-specification.md

             extractor match fails.

     3. The match succeeds if all field subpatterns match.

-*   **Type pattern**: Always matches.
-Binds the corresponding type argument of the runtime type of `v` to the pattern's type variable.

 **TODO: Update to specify that the result of operations can be cached across cases.
 See: https://github.com/dart-lang/language/issues/2107**